Sarah Crowner: Career

 Crowner had work featured in a group exhibition, Painter Painter, which focused on abstract painting.
 This took place at the Walker Art Center (Minneapolis), and ran from February 2, 2013 to October 27, 2013.

 Crowner's third solo exhibition, The Wave, ran from January 5, 2014 to February 2, 2014 at Nicelle Beauchene Gallery (New York).
-In 2016 she had a solo exhibition at the Massachusetts Museum of Contemporary Art.
-The same year she was commissioned to create an installation for the Solomon R. Guggenheim Museum which will remain until 2023.
+In 2016 she was commissioned to create an installation for the Solomon R. Guggenheim Museum which will remain until 2023.

 Crowner was award the 2019-2020 Rome Prize in the category for visual art by the American Academy in Rome.